Kids need 'Kids Music'

 Next time you’re thinking of a new toy for your child, consider music.
 Children tire of many toys quickly, but note how often they come back to their musical instruments and how they ask for their favourite songs to be re-played.

 Music is primal.
 And perhaps it is the one worldly thing that can take us through our emotional world to touch the sublime.
-Our children not only deserve music, it is an essential ingredient in being human.
+Our children not only deserve music, it helps them learn and develop.
+It is an essential ingredient in being human.